welbornprod/colr/README.md

 ## Colr Tool:

-The `colr` package can be used as a command line tool:
+The `colr` package can be used as a command line tool.
+An entry point script named `colr` is created when installed with pip.
+Otherwise it can be executed using the `python -m colr` method.
 ```
-python3 -m colr --help
+colr --help
 ```

 It will do fore, back, style, gradients, rainbows, justification,